Good Putting – The Key To Lower Scores!

 Golf Tip: For a blend of feel and mechanical precision, it might be best to select a more conventional putter.

 If you like the stability and extra weight of a long putter, consider a counterbalance putter.
 Crafted with extra weight in the grip area and club head, counterbalance putters add stability and smoothness.
-Choose a putter with the right balance and style for your putting stroke.
+Further, choose a putter with the right balance and style for your putting stroke.

 It is beneficial to know your putting stroke when purchasing a new putter

-If you lay the putter shaft in your hand with the shaft parallel to the ground and the face is facing the sky, you have a face-balanced putter.
-Face-balanced putters suit golfers who have a tendency to have straight strokes that go back and through, also known as barn door swings.
+If you lay the putter shaft in your hand with the shaft parallel to the ground and the face facing the sky, you have a face-balanced putter.
+Also, face-balanced putters suit golfers who have a tendency to have straight strokes.
+These strokes go back and through and are also known as barn door swings.

 If the toe is hanging toward the ground, you have a toe-balanced putter.
 A toe-balanced putter benefits you if you have an arc stroke.

-Note: Heal-toe putter on the left.
+Note: Heal toe putter below.
 Mallet putter on the right.